Armatron44/VFP/README.md

 import matplotlib.pyplot as plt import vfp

-# fronting thickness = 0, layer 1 thickness = 20, layer 2 thickness = 30.
 thicknesses = (0, 20, 30)

-# interfacial width between 0 and 1 = 2, between 1 & 2 = 4, between 2 & backing = 6
 roughnesses = (2, 4, 6)

-# slds of fronting = Si, layer 1 = SiO2, layer 2 = GMO, backing = D2O
 slds = (2.07, 3.47, 0.21, 6.37)

-# create a refnxVFP object.
+# create a refnxVFP object for refnx
 vfp = vfp.refnxVFP(slds, lot, lor)

-# wrap the vfp object by the fronting and backing materials when defining the structure.
+# wrap the vfp object by the fronting and backing materials
+# when defining the structure.
 struc = SLD(2.07, name='Si') | vfp | SLD(6.37, name='D2O')

-# now the structure can be used to build a ReflectModel as normal.
+# now the structure can be used to build a ReflectModel.
 model = ReflectModel(struc)

 # visualise refnx model via:
 plt.plot(*model.structure.sld_profile())
 plt.show()

+# create your refnx objective & fit / sample however you wish...
 ```

+More in-depth tutorials are found in the docs folder.

 ## Contributing